FEATURES

 NEWSLETTER

-Future Proof // an environment and climate newsletter for The Spinoff
+Future Proof // a former environment and climate newsletter for The Spinoff

 It started in Alaska, with a grizzly bear sketched in coloured pencil.
 Three years and 1,641 species later, Anton Thomas’s Wild World map is finally complete.